Atefeh62/Atefeh62/README.md

-- 👋 Hi, I’m @Atefeh62
+- 👋 Hi, I’m Fatemeh Askarianzadeh
-- 👀 I’m mathematician interested in data Analitics
+- 👀 I’m interested in data Analitics and have a master degree in mathematics
 - 🌱 I’m currently a data analyst, alway open to learn more
 - 💞️ I’m looking to collaborating on whatever related to this field
-- 📫 How to reach me ...
+- 📫 my email is : ati.zade@gmail.com

 <!---
 Atefeh62/Atefeh62 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.